 Design your courses with good user experience principles in mind

-Regardless of whether you are using a Learning Management System to deliver your online, blended or flipped teaching (or an alternate system.
-I’ll write a post on alternatives in the near future), there are some simple questions you can ask yourself that should help improve your user (student) experiences:
+Regardless of whether you are using a Learning Management System to deliver your online, blended or flipped teaching, there are some simple questions you can ask yourself that should help improve your user (student) experiences: